E. Denise Simmons: Public service

-City Council Member - 2001 to present
+City Council member: 2001 to present

 In 2001, Simmons ran for and won a seat on the Cambridge City Council.
 She immediately set out to make local government more accessible to a wider range of people, and through efforts such as holding "town hall" style meetings, Simmons worked to get more people involved in their own governance.
-Simmons – being Black, a woman, and a member of the GLBT community – worked hard to make sure that each of these constituencies was given a voice inside City Hall.
+Simmons—being Black, a woman, and a member of the LGBT community—worked hard to make sure that each of these constituencies was given a voice inside City Hall.
 Simmons was a member of the City Council when Cambridge City Hall became the first municipality, in 2004, to issue same-sex marriage licenses.
 She also promoted efforts to help local minority business owners network and establish themselves in Cambridge.
 Simmons also helped initiate community conversations about the role of race and class in contemporary Cambridge society.

-First Term As Mayor
+First mayoral term

 Her election to mayor of Cambridge by the Cambridge City Council on January 14, 2008, was unanimous.
 The previous mayor of Cambridge, Kenneth Reeves, was the first openly gay African-American mayor in the United States.
 As Cambridge mayor, Simmons served as head of the city's legislative body—while the non-elected city manager serves as the city's chief executive officer.
 Simmons brought the same sensibilities to the mayor's office that she brought to her previous endeavors – notably, she took pains to create an open-door atmosphere to her constituents.
 She opened the "mayor's parlor" to the people of Cambridge, where she convened meetings on everything from environmental policy, to the coordination of the city's various social services providers, to a senior citizens' advisory group.
 Simmons developed a reputation as a workhorse, with an emphasis on constituent services.

-Simmons was mayor during the summer of 2009, during which time Cambridge was thrust into the international spotlight due to the arrest of Harvard University Professor Henry Louis Gates, Jr. As a result of the attention this incident generated, Simmons was sought after as a spokesperson for the city, and she was careful to avoid inflaming an already volatile situation.
+Simmons was mayor during the summer of 2009, during which time Cambridge was thrust into the international spotlight due to the arrest of Harvard University Professor Henry Louis Gates Jr. As a result of the attention this incident generated, Simmons was sought after as a spokesperson for the city, and she was careful to avoid inflaming an already volatile situation.
 Simmons was interviewed on ABC's Good Morning America, CBS's The Early Show, CNN's State Of The Union with John King, among several other national media outlets.
 Simmons won praise from her constituents for giving measured, thoughtful responses in public, as well as for her diligent work to contain the situation behind the scenes.
 Simmons noted that she had a lengthy record of leading public discussions on how race and class impact contemporary Cambridge, and this work would continue long after the Professor Gates arrest faded from the headlines.